 CREATIVE WRITING - EN4513 - Sr. - 1 sem., 1/2 cr. - Creative Writing explores the basic elements of fiction writing, including narrative, character, and dialogue, as well as the habits necessary to grow as a writer.
 Students will read a wide variety of short stories and poetry alongside essays on writing craft in order to develop a language for talking about how fiction works.
 Frequent writing exercises, often inspired by the readings, will explore genres such as poetry, memoir, as well as generate longer stories and experimental fiction.
-In the second half of class, students will compose a final portfolio that will be the culmination of their semester work and will include polished and publishable pieces. \NOTE: Creative writing may also be taken by juniors as an additional elective.
+In the second half of class, students will compose a final portfolio that will be the culmination of their semester work and will include polished and publishable pieces.
+NOTE: Creative writing may also be taken by juniors as an additional elective.
 See General English course descriptions.

-JOURNALISTIC WRITING - EN4813 Jr. - 1 sem., 1/2 cr. - In this semester course, students will explore the foundational principles of journalism and its crucial role in a functioning democracy.
+JOURNALISTIC WRITING - EN4813 Sr. - 1 sem., 1/2 cr. - In this semester course, students will explore the foundational principles of journalism and its crucial role in a functioning democracy.
 Writing practices such as balanced reporting, evaluating sources, effective research and interviewing techniques will challenge students to develop their skills.
 Students will explore the evolution of journalism from the inception of the television to the 24-hour news cycle of today, our current "fake-news" epidemic, and reporting in the age of social media.
 Specific issues such as ethical decision making and journalistic integrity will be scrutinized through the exploration of current events.
-This course emphasizes the importance of critical thinking, challenging the status quo, and seeking the truth. \NOTE: Juniors in Journalistic Writing take this course in addition to their core junior English course.
-Seniors may also take this as an elective towards their 3 1/2 credits for graduation.
-See the English Senior Electives page for details.
+This course emphasizes the importance of critical thinking, challenging the status quo, and seeking the truth.
+NOTE: Journalistic Writing may also be taken by juniors as an additional elective.